 Don’t spend the rest of the run-up and the holiday itself in a state of panic.
 Stop for a moment, take stock and remember the important things about this time of year.

 If you’re still dashing around trying to find gifts, let the internet take some of the strain.
 Many online shops deliver right up to Christmas Eve.
 Shops like Who’s It For? provide a range of gifts categorised into recipients, to make it even easier.
 This will free you up to make the most of the festivities before the New Year begins.
+There are loads of brilliant Christmas activities for families to enjoy.

 1. Visit The Christmas Markets